adamgajzlerowicz/adam-websocket/QUESTIONS.md

 Assuming that a website requires a login to access it.

 ### How would you improve the public API that you just used?
+It feels that the endpoint is highly specialized.
+I would be curious to see how similar or different it is to the other endpoints and ensure they share similar response structure.

+Currently, the logic is partly dispersed between the backend and the frontend, so I would consider returning the "total" value from the backend.
+This will mean that more processing power is required on the backend, but I don't think it should be an issue.
+This will also mean that the api is the only source of truth and if logic changes are required, only the backend needs to change.